Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Simulation

 The utilities are given as follows.
 The benign sender's utility is

 for any $a\in\mc{A}$ and $r\in\mc{R}$, which means that the benign sender prefers the nominal state regardless of other variables.
 The malicious sender's utility is given by Table~\ref{table:util_mal}.
 The benign action $a_{\rm b}$ is a risk-free action, which always induces zero utility, while the malicious action $a_{\rm m}$ is a risky action.
 If the reaction is $r_{\rm b},$ the malicious sender obtains positive utility, where the abnormal state $x_{\rm a}$ is more preferred than $x_{\rm n}$.
 On the other hand, if the reaction is $r_{\rm m},$ the malicious sender incurs loss.
 The receiver's utility is set to be independent on $a\in\mc{A}$ and given by Table~\ref{table:util_rec}, where $a$ is omitted.
 The receiver obtains utility only when she takes an appropriate reaction depending on the sender type.
 When an appropriate reaction is chosen, the normal state is more preferred than the abnormal state.

-Since it is difficult to compute an exact equilibrium for the infinite time horizon problem, we treat a sequence of equilibria for a finite time horizon problem as a tractable approximation.
-Define the finite time horizon average utilities from the $k$th time step by
+Note that $r^{\rm b}_{\rm m}$ induces the same utilities as those with $r_{\rm m}$ but it increases the probability of the abnormal state.
+Therefore, there is no motivation to choose $r^{\rm b}_{\rm m}$ when the defender's recognition is known to the attacker.